Hanoi Ceramic Mosaic Mural - The Mosaic That Holds A Guinness World Record

 Hanoi Ceramic Mosaic Mural or Hanoi Ceramic Road is a ceramic mosaic mural along the walls of the Red River dike system in Hanoi.
 With walls covered with mosaic images representing Vietnamese history, culture, and tradition, this is not only a gate into the discovery of Vietnam and its people but also an unbelievable and delicate artwork.
 Nowhere in the world can tourists find such ceramic road that is as long, beautiful and culturally based on this.

 The road is one of the major projects that were developed on the occasion of the 1,000th anniversary of Thang Long, Hanoi

-The ceramic extends 3.85 kilometers along the dyke of the Red River and is listed in the Guinness Book of World Records as the ‘World’s largest ceramic mosaic’ in 2010.
-The idea of decorating the road with ceramic originated from the journalists Nguyen Thu Thuy, who won a prize in Hanoi architecture contest for her idea of transforming the dyke system into a ceramic mosaic.
+The ceramic extends 3.85 kilometers along the dike of the Red River and is listed in the Guinness Book of World Records as the ‘World’s largest ceramic mosaic’ in 2010.
+The idea of decorating the road with ceramic originated from the journalists Nguyen Thu Thuy, who won a prize in Hanoi architecture contest for her idea of transforming the dike system into a ceramic mosaic.

 The Ceramic Road helps create a new image for Hanoi